 Total Cost - £10.00 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

 Preheat oven to 180°C/356°F

 Place chicken in a baking tray.
 Cover with olive oil.
-Grated over the zest of a lemon, and sprinkle over a handful of chopped rosemary.
+Grate over the zest of a lemon and sprinkle over a handful of chopped rosemary.
 Season with salt and pepper.
-Place in oven for 20 minutes.
+Place in the oven for 20 minutes.

-When the chicken is cooked through, remove tray from oven.
+When the chicken is cooked through, remove the tray from the oven.
 Remove the bacon, chop it up and set aside.
-Pull the chicken out of the tray, mix the croutons and garlic around in all the juices and place the tray back in the oven while you carve and shred the chicken.
+Pull the chicken out of the tray, mix the croutons and garlic around in all the juices.
+Place the tray back in the oven whilst you carve and shred the chicken.

-With a spoon, squidge the insides of the garlic cloves out the skins.
-Chops up the roasted garlic until it is a fine paste, and then add it to your dressing.
+With a spoon, squeeze the insides of the garlic cloves out of the skins.
+Chop up the roasted garlic until it is a fine paste and add it to your dressing.
 Give the dressing a good shake.

-Assembly time.
-In a large salad bowl, throw in your chopped romaine lettuce.
+Assemble time.
+Throw your chopped romaine lettuce into a large bowl.
 Add the chicken, bacon and croutons.
-Grate over your block of parmesan, and then drizzle the dressing over everything.
-Toss, and then serve, with some extra parmesan grated on top, and a good drizzle of olive oil!
+Grate some Parmesan over the top and drizzle the dressing over everything.
+Toss and serve with some extra Parmesan and a good drizzle of olive oil!